ThEnded32/AnalyzingFeatureExtractors/README.md

 In addition to these, PacMAP plots are created with the pacmap_plots.py file.

 For the environment, the current situation can be explained only this -> https://www.reddit.com/r/ProgrammerHumor/comments/8pdebc/only_god_and_i_knew/

-I used two environments following StyleGAN3 and Role of Imagenet Classes in FID repositories.
+Joke aside, I used two environments following StyleGAN3 and Role of Imagenet Classes in FID repositories.
 StyleGAN3 repository was not modified, the remaining libraries including PacMAP or CleanFID's dependencies were installed in the other repository.